 Biden recommends lowering the Ukrainian military recruitment age

-As the Armed Forces of Ukraine (AFU) struggle with dwindling troop numbers, and current AFU soldiers serving on the front openly complain that the younger generation is unwilling to fight, the White House on Wednesday reportedly recommended that Ukrainian President Volodymyr Zelensky lower the current conscription age from 25 years old to 18, as it is in the United States.
+As the Armed Forces of Ukraine (AFU) struggle with dwindling troop numbers, and current AFU soldiers serving on the front openly complain that the younger generation is unwilling to fight, the White House on Wednesday reportedly recommended that Ukrainian President Volodymyr Zelensky lower the current conscription age from 25 years to 18, as it is in the United States.

 “The simple truth is that Ukraine is not currently mobilizing or training enough soldiers to replace their battlefield losses while keeping pace with Russia’s growing military,” a US official was quoted by French daily Le Monde as saying, on the condition of anonymity.

-The minimum age of military recruitment in the US is lower than the permissible age to purchase tobacco or alcohol, which is 21 years old.
+The minimum age of military recruitment in the US is lower than the permissible age to purchase alcohol, which is 21 years old.
 A famous pop song in the United States released in 1985 reminded Americans that the average age of US combat soldiers in the Vietnam War was 19.

 You can also highlight the text and press Ctrl + Enter